TianjianNi/Optimizing-iFormer/README.md

 # Optimizing-iFormer

-In this experiment, we aim to enhance the iFormer training process by incorporating Distributed Data Parallelism, Model Parallelism, and DL Pipelining.
+In this experiment, we aim to enhance the iFormer training process by incorporating Data Parallelism, Distributed Data Parallelism, Model Parallelism, and DL Pipelining.

 ## 1. Data setup